The Trump Payroll Tax Cut—What It Means for Your Small Business

 The deferral is on the employee share of Social Security tax for wages as defined in section 3121(a) of the Internal Revenue Code (Social Security wages) paid to employees on a pay date beginning on September 1, 2020, and ending on December 31, 2020.
 The deferral is only allowed if the pay amount is less than $4,000 for a bi-weekly pay period or the equivalent for other pay periods.

 Payroll taxes on pay over the $4,000 maximum can’t be deferred.
 The employee part of Social Security withholding is 6.2% of Social Security wages, which would mean a maximum deferral of $248 each pay period, for a bi-weekly pay period.

 Let’s say an employee is paid $1,500 every two weeks.
 For the employee’s first pay period in September, based on this pay amount you would not withhold $93 from the employee for Social Security taxes.
 If the employee’s gross pay is $4,500 for the two week period, you can only defer $248, the maximum amount for $4,000 in wages.

 An employee’s Social Security wages used to calculate Social Security tax may be different from their gross pay for that paycheck.
 For example, the employee may have reimbursements for business travel that you would normally be excluded from Social Security wages.
 You’ll need to figure the amount of Social Security wages to figure the Social Security tax, just as you would for a normal Social Security withholding calculation.

-Though it isn’t clearly stated that the deferral is voluntary for both employers and employees, Secretary Mnuchin has said that “we can’t force people to participate” in the program.
 From a legal standpoint, no employer should make a decision about an employee's paycheck without an agreement prepared by an attorney and signed by the employee.

 Unanswered Questions About the Trump Payroll Tax Cut